Landlord-Tenant Laws by State

 Notice for Lease Violations

-Also called a Demand for Possession, this notice is like a pay-or-quit notice, except it applies to violations of the lease agreement more broadly.
+Also called a Demand for Possession, this notice is like a pay-or-quit notice, except it applies to violations of the lease agreement besides nonpayment.
 For example, you might issue a Notice for Lease Violation if your tenant sublets without your permission, refuses to get rid of an aggressive pet, or harasses other tenants.
 It also differs from a general Notice to Quit, which applies when the regular lease term is up, and you don’t want to renew your lease with the tenant.

 Other Laws